 The other little tool that I love using is this Bondo plastic smoother.
 They come in a set of three and I typically use the medium one when I wallpaper.
 They are perfect for smoothing out any air bubbles.
 I first use my hand to smooth down the paper and then use this little tool to go back over and make sure I’ve gotten every air bubble out.
 If you are getting lots of air bubbles, make sure you’re using enough wallpaper paste.
 And, sometimes if you have a lot of bubbles, it’s easier to slowly pull the wallpaper up and reapply it to the wall.

-My Best Wallpaper Hanging Tips – Apply Each Length of Paper a Little at a Time
+Apply Each Length of Paper a Little at a Time

 Don’t apply paste to the entire length of the wall.
 After I measure the length of paper that I need top to bottom, I start at the top and apply paste about 15 inches down the wall.
 If you get the top of the paper level and lined up, you’re golden!
 Continue by pasting further down the wall a bit at a time.
 Take time to make sure your seams line up and all bubbles and extra paste are smoothed out before moving on.
-Make sure you don’t have any gaps in the paste on the wall or you may get bubbles.
+Also, make sure you don’t have any gaps in the paste on the wall or you may get air bubbles.

-My Best Wallpaper Hanging Tips – Don’t Overlap Your Seams
+Don’t Overlap Your Seams

 Don’t overlap your seams!
 Just but them up against each other.
 And, make sure the seams are adhered well to the wall.

-My Best Wallpaper Hanging Tips – Take Your Time
+Take Your Time

 Here are a few more wallpaper posts you might enjoy!